Cantonment MRT station: Construction

-In March 2024, the platform canopy shelters were restored to their original places via self-propelled modular transporters that were typically used to lift heavy loads at construction sites.
+To construct the tunnels from Cantonment station to Keppel station, the Keppel viaduct had to be closely monitored while underpinning the viaduct with new micro piles.
+Three bored piles were removed for the tunnelling works.
+The platform canopy shelters were restored to their original places in March 2024 via self-propelled modular transporters that were typically used to lift heavy loads at construction sites.
 Previously cut during the dismantlement, they were stitched together with new steel reinforcement bars embedded in concrete.